 - A. School officials may inspect the interiors of lockers and desks for any reason at any time, without notice, without student consent, and without a search warrant. - B. School officials may inspect the personal possessions of a student and/or a student's person based on a reasonable suspicion that the search will uncover a violation of law or school rules.
 A search of personal possessions of a student and/or a student's person will be reasonable in its scope and intrusiveness. - C. As soon as practicable after a search of personal possessions within a locker pursuant to this policy, the school officials must provide notice of the search to students whose possessions were searched unless disclosure would impede an ongoing investigation by police or school officials. - D. Whenever feasible, a search of a person shall be conducted in private by a school official of the same sex.
-A second school official of the same sex shall be present as an observer during the search of a person whenever feasible. - E. A strip search is a search involving the removal of coverings or clothing from private areas.
-Mass strip searches, or body cavity searches, are prohibited.
-Strip searches will be conducted only in circumstances involving imminent danger.

-- F. A school official conducting any other search may determine when it is appropriate to have a second official present as an observer. - G. A copy of this policy will be printed in the student handbook or disseminated in any other way which school officials deem appropriate.
-The school district shall provide a copy of this policy to a student when the student is given use of a locker.
+A second school official of the same sex shall be present as an observer during the search of a person whenever feasible. - E. A school official conducting any other search may determine when it is appropriate to have a second official present as an observer. - F. This policy must be disseminated to parents and students in the way that other policies of general application to students are disseminated.
+RBA shall provide a copy of this policy to a student the first time that the student is given the use of a locker.